The answers to some of our most frequently asked questions.

 How are the Audio Tracks integral to the method?

 The Audio Tracks for each level provides a vital link for learning the Rote, Technique, Folk, and Challenge pieces successfully.
 Students will learn these relatively difficult pieces/technical concepts more easily when their ear is already prepared.
 We intend that students listen to the Audio Tracks as background music as well as more intentionally when a specific piece is on their assignment.

 How are the Sight Reading & Rhythm Cards integral to the method?

 We consider the Sight Reading and Rhythm Cards to be a core part of the method.
 They are essential for developing summary reading skills.
 Students learn the Reading Pieces in the Repertoire Books quickly because they are musically and technically easier than the Rote Pieces.
 As a result, students are able to commit these pieces to memory quite easily after a few days.
 The Sight Reading and Rhythm Cards provide brand new reading and rhythm examples for each day.
 Students who use these cards are provided with a way to extensively practice the identification and playing of intervals.
 As a result, they become summary and confident readers.

-The purpose of the Technical Exercises and Rote Pieces Book and CD is to provide Rote Pieces for students who are using a reading method other than Piano Safari.
+The purpose of these books is to provide Rote Pieces and techniques for students who are using a reading method other than Piano Safari.
 We believe that Rote Pieces are vital to the development of a student’s musical understanding, ear training, memory training, and confidence.
-The CD allows students to hear the pieces before attempting to play the pieces.
+The audio tracks allow students to hear the pieces before attempting to play the pieces.
 Knowing how a piece sounds makes it easier to learn.
 This book should be used with a standard reading method to enable the student to learn both by ear (rote) and by eye (reading).

 Would Piano Safari be appropriate for teaching a group class?
 Do you have group lesson plans?